marconimarques/ftl-planning-langgraph/README.md

 The math is handled by a MILP solver.
 The language is handled by agents.
 Neither does the other's job.

+Note: Brazilian Portuguese is the default language. `/idioma en` switches to English.

 ---

 ## The Core Idea